closedwall/100daysofcodewithpython/README.md

 - **Number Guessing Project:**
   - Developed a dynamic Number Guessing game that adapts based on user inputs.
   - Applied scoping concepts to enhance code readability and maintainability.
+***
+# 100 Days of Code with Python

+## Day 14: Higher-Lower Game Implementation

+Welcome back to Day 14 of my #100DaysOfCode journey with Python!

+### Today's Progress

+- Designed and implemented a Higher-Lower game.
+- Leveraged previous coding concepts to create an interactive and entertaining guessing challenge.

+### Game Highlights

+- **Higher-Lower Game:**
+  - Users guess whether the next number is higher or lower.
+  - Utilized functions, loops, and user input handling for a seamless gaming experience.

+### Key Learnings Applied

+- **Application of Concepts:**
+  - Reinforced knowledge of functions, loops, and user input handling in a practical project.
+  - Enhanced problem-solving skills through game development.

+💻